fajieyuan/WSDM2019-nextitnet/README.md

-<<<<<<< HEAD
-strongly suggest running this job on GPU, which should be more 20 times faster than on CPU e.g.,
+strongly suggest running this job on GPU, which is at least 20 times faster than on CPU e.g.,

 Please cite this paper if you find our code is useful
 @article{yuan2018simple,
-  title={A Simple but Hard-to-Beat Baseline for Session-based Recommendations}, author={Yuan, Fajie and Karatzoglou, Alexandros and Arapakis, Ioannis and Jose, Joemon M and He, Xiangnan}, journal={arXiv preprint arXiv:1808.05163}, year={2018}
+  title={A Simple Convolutional Generative Network for Next Item Recommendation}, author={Yuan, Fajie and Karatzoglou, Alexandros and Arapakis, Ioannis and Jose, Joemon M and He, Xiangnan}, journal={arXiv preprint arXiv:1808.05163}, year={2018}